Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Proof of Proposition

 \subsubsection{Right $H$-comodules}

-A vector space $V$ is a \emph{right $H$-comodule} if it is equipped with a linear map $\Delta_V : V \to V \otimes H$, called the coaction, satisfying certain compatibility conditions.
-Homomorphisms $f : U \to V$ of right $H$-comodules are linear maps satisfying certain conditions.
-Since $H$ is, in particular, a bialgebra, the tensor product $V \otimes W$ of two right $H$-comodules inherits the structure of a right $H$-comodule, and the vector space $\mathbb{C}$ inherits a trivial right $H$-comodule structure.
+A vector space $V$ is a right $H$-comodule if it is equipped with a linear map $\Delta_V : V \to V \otimes H$, namely a (right) coaction, satisfying certain properties.
+The tensor product $V \otimes W$ of two right $H$-comodules is a right $H$-comodule, with coaction